 Starting on the far left, read across.
-Collection Date is usually in 2019 or years prior.
+Collection Date is usually in 2020 or years prior.
 Highest Level Detected represents the measured amount.
 Range of Levels Detected tells the highest and the lowest amounts measured.
 MCLG is the goal level for that substance.
 MCL shows the highest level of substance allowed.
 Units is the means of measurement.
 An N under Violation means the amount of the substance did not exceed government requirements.
 Likely Source tells where the substance usually originates.

 If you have any questions about this report, contact us at 317-326-3131 or water@ninestarconnect.com.
-To stay up-to-date on changes or issues, follow us on social media.
+To stay up-to-date on changes or issues, follow us on social media. and copper enter drinking water mainly from corrosion of lead and copper containing plumbing materials.